Igor Rostislavovich Shafarevich: in Memoriam

-In I971 Shafarevich turned his attention to the study of complex K3 surfaces, which together with abelian surfaces represent two-dimensional analogs of elliptic curves.
-Their occurrence in many areas of mathematics and even mathematical physics is truly remarkable.
-K3 surfaces share one common property with elliptic curves, namely the existence of a unique, up to proportionality, holomorphic differential form of top degree.
-However, they differ from elliptic curves by the property that they are simply-connected.
-It is a simple fact that the complex structure of an elliptic curve is determined by its periods, i.e. the values of integrals of its holomorphic form on a basis of 1-homology of the curve.
-Considered as a vector $(\int_{\gamma_1}\omega,\int_{\gamma_2}\omega)$ modulo proportionality and modulo of the group $\textrm{SL}_2(\mathbb{Z})$ acting via basis changes, it represents a point in $\mathbb{C}$ that determines the curve up to isomorphism.
+In I971, Shafarevich turned his attention to the study of complex K3 surfaces, which represent the most interesting two-dimensional analogs of elliptic curves.
+Their occurrence in many areas of mathematics and even mathematical physics is really remarkable.
+K3 surfaces share one common property with elliptic curves: the existence of a unique, up to proportionality, holomorphic differential form of highest degree.
+However, they differ from elliptic curves by the property that they are simply connected.
+It is a simple fact that the complex structure of an elliptic curve is determined by its periods, i.e., the values of integrals of its holomorphic form on a basis of 1-homology of the curve.
+Considered as a vector $(\int_{\gamma_1}\omega,\int_{\gamma_2}\omega)$ modulo proportionality and modulo of the group $\textrm{SL}_2(\mathbb{Z})$ acting via basis changes, it is a point in $\mathbb{C}$ that determines the curve up to isomorphism.
 The proof of this fact follows easily from representing an elliptic curve as the quotient of $\mathbb{C}$ by the lattice spanned by the periods.
-The absence of this representation for K3 surfaces made Andr\'e Weil's guess that the periods of K3 surfaces should also determine its holomorphic structure seem too daring to attempt to prove.
-Weil himself recognized this by giving the naming K3 surfaces \cite{Weil}:
+The absence of this representation for K3 surfaces made Andr\'e Weil's guess that the periods of K3 surfaces should also determine their holomorphic structure seemed to be too daring to attempt to prove.
+Weil himself recognized this by K3 surfaces: